b-lukaszuk/RJ_BS_eng/contents/prediction.md

 @sec:association_covariance.
 The difference is that there we divided `sum(diffs1 .* diffs2)` (here we called it `sum(diffsXs .* diffsYs)`) by the the degrees of freedom (`length(v1) - 1`) and here we divide it by `sum(diffsXs .^ 2)`.
-Although, we might not have come up with the formula ourselves, still, it makes sense given that we are looking for the value by which y increases/decreases when x changes by on unit.
+We might not have come up with the formula ourselves, still, it makes sense given that we are looking for the value by which y changes when x changes by one unit.

 Once we got it, we may proceed to calculating the intercept (`a`) like so